-"From the very beginning having a family was something we both agreed upon."
+"From the very beginning, having a family was something we both agreed upon."

-Nothing will ever prepare any parents for an outcome as heartbreaking and life changing as the death of their child.
+Nothing can ever prepare parents for an outcome as heartbreaking and life changing as the death of their child.
 In the delivery room, there were no loud cries of a baby, only the silent cries of my husband and the nurses as they watched me hold my precious daughter, Hannah.

 "It was from that trip Hannah and Amelia's Angels Foundation was founded."